logux/docs/1-architecture/2-practice.md

       return verifyJWT(token).userId === userId
     })
     ```
 2. Use **Logux server as a proxy**.
-Logux can convert all Web Sockets events to the HTTP request to your web server.
+Logux can convert all WebSocket events to the HTTP request to your web server.
 You can use your favorite back-end language: for instance, PHP, Ruby on Rails or Go.

 We will show examples in JS API, but you can use Logux proxy with any back-end language for all our examples.